-In 1962, PMA and its affiliates nationwide established the Funeral Consumers Alliance (FCA) to function as a unifying force at the federal level.
-In the early 1980′s, the FCA was instrumental in getting the Federal Trade Commission to adopt a set of standards for funeral home pricing called The Funeral Rule (1984).
-PMA's biennial Funeral Price Survey was a key component of this successful effort.
-The Funeral Rule standards were revolutionary in enabling consumers to get accurate price information from funeral homes.
-PMA and the FCA are now working to update the Funeral Rule to the 21st Century, by requiring funeral homes to post their pricing on their websites.
+In 1962, PMA and its affiliates nationwide established the Funeral Consumers Alliance (FCA) to function as a unifying force at the national level.
+In 1984, the FCA got the Federal Trade Commission to adopt a set of funeral home pricing standards called The Funeral Rule.
+These revolutionary standards enabled consumers to obtain accurate price information from funeral homes.
+PMA's biennial Funeral Price Survey was a key component of this success.
+Now PMA and the FCA are working to bring the Funeral Rule to the 21st Century, by requiring funeral homes to post their pricing on their websites.

-In 2007, the members of PMA voted at their annual meeting to open a co-operative funeral home in Seattle coined The Co-op Funeral Home of People's Memorial.
-Over the past decade, PMA merged with its sister organizations, the Memorial Society of Central Washington and the Spokane Memorial Association, expanding their reach statewide.
+In 2007, the members of PMA voted to open a co-operative funeral home in Seattle called The Co-op Funeral Home of People's Memorial.
+Since then, PMA expanded its reach statewide by merging with its sister organizations, the Memorial Society of Central Washington and the Spokane Memorial Association.

 People’s Memorial Association is a federally registered 501(c)3 nonprofit corporation.
 All donations are tax deductible.
 Tax ID: 68-0621888

 Advocacy Wins in Washington State